Château La Mission Haut-Brion: Estate mergers

 With an aim to simplify the number of wines produced, Domaine Clarence Dillon decided that the grapes from the La Tour Haut-Brion vineyards would be blended into La Chapelle de La Mission Haut-Brion starting with the 2006 vintage, and as the vines become older, use them for the production of the grand vin.

 In March 2010, it was announced that the wine of Château Laville Haut-Brion would cease to be bottled under that label, and instead produced under the name Château La Mission Haut-Brion Blanc, beginning with the 2009 vintage.

 The gates of La Mission Haut-Brion.

 Production

-Situated on uniquely stony soil, the vineyard area extends nearly 21 ha between the two portions in Pessac and Léognan, with a grape variety distribution of 48% Cabernet Sauvignon, 45% Merlot, and 7% Cabernet Franc.
+Situated on stony soil, the vineyard covers nearly 21 ha across its properties in Pessac and Léognan.
+Its plantings consist of 48% Cabernet Sauvignon, 45% Merlot, and 7% Cabernet Franc.

 The estate annually produces on average 6000 to 7000 winecase of its grand vin La Mission Haut-Brion.
 For the second wine La Chapelle de la Mission, from the vineyard's youngest vines, there is produced on average 4000 winecase.
 The white Château La Mission Haut-Brion Blanc, previously the wine of Château Laville Haut-Brion, has an annual production of 500 to 700 winecase.